 All samples in an assembly must be of the same sex; different sexes cannot be specified for individual MID samples.
-Chromosomes are recognized by GTP shortname (X Y W Z).
+Chromosomes are recognized by the genome template package short name (X Y W Z).
 One of the names must match exactly.
-Humans and many other animals have X/Y, while the chicken (Gallus gallus) has a W/Z. For some GTPs such as the cow (Bos taurus), Y exists biologically, but has not been sequenced and is not provided in the genome template package.
+Humans and many other animals have X/Y, while the chicken (Gallus gallus) has a W/Z. For some genome template packages, such as the cow (Bos taurus), Y exists biologically, but has not been sequenced and is not provided in the genome template package.